deshaw/gulp-jsdoc3/README.md

 });
 ```

+By default, documentation is output to `docs/gen`. gulp-jsdoc3 does not modify the source vinyl stream so the output location can only be specified via config, not `gulp.dest()`.
+You can see all the default options passed to jsdoc in [`src/jsdocConfig.json`](https://github.com/AndrewGuenther/gulp-jsdoc3/blob/master/src/jsdocConfig.json).

 You can also pass in your own config to override the defaults.
 All CLI options can be specified here.

 ```javascript